mattzone/mattzone.github.io/_posts/2020-01-21-git-etiquette.markdown

 These files should ALWAYS exist in your repo unless a reason indicated is not applicable.

 * **`.gitignore`**
   * This file should always be included no matter what.
-This is the final line of defense between a file and it being added to git.
-These files are also extremely important in removing any files that have no place in git.
+This essentially prevents unwanted files from ending up in the commit history.
 These could include build directories from local testing as well as any cache or hidden files that could be added in error.
 The most common use is to avoid adding the .git folder as well as language specific patterns.
+While it could also prevent sensitive information from being added, it should never be considered standard practice to use it in such a way, as doing so could still expose system patterns or naming conventions that a developer is using.
   * A great resource straight from github: [Gitignore Examples](https://github.com/github/gitignore)
 * **`.editorconfig`**
-  * This file is not always needed, but is extremely valuable when working with multiple developers around the world.
-Everyone has their own style syntax, and keeping them in line is a challenge.
-Committing an .editorconfig file will keep this synchronized.
+  * This file is not always needed, but is extremely valuable when working with multiple developers.
+Everyone has their own style syntax and IDE, and keeping them in line is a challenge.
+Committing an .editorconfig file will keep this much more synchronized.
   * See the main page for info: [EditorConfig](https://editorconfig.org/)
 * **`README.md`**
-  * The 'What is this thing' signpost of your repository.
-This file serves as a an explanation on what your repository is for, and a general guide on how to use it.
+  * The 'What is this thing' of your repository.
+This file serves as an explanation on what your repository is for, and a general guide on how to use it.
 This also should never have an exception unless the goal is to make difficult to use and understand code.
   * `*/**/README.md` (wherever most applicable to describe use)
     * Including more than one README may also be appropriate if there are many directories that house very specific code that may not be appropriate to separate into a different repository.
+* **`CONTRIBUTING.md`**
+  * This file is also a huge value add for opensource projects.
+It essentially provides a guideline on how any other developer could add to your project.
+Many projects include this file, but don't flesh it out, and instead point to a WIKI that has more details.
+Either way, it can be a great help in providing outsiders a way to assist.
+  * [The Atom.io CONTRIBUTING.md file](https://github.com/atom/atom/blob/master/CONTRIBUTING.md) is a great example of a fully fleshed out Contribution guide.
 * **`LICENSE.txt`**
   * An included License file is also a huge requirement to prevent legal troubles in the future.
 If you want your code to be truly free and open source, you must License your code to be so.
   * LINK: [Licensing a Repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository#disclaimer)